john-itcsolutions/cheirrs/README.md

 At this stage it is envisaged that we would set up one schema for each member-class in an inter-enterprise network, plus an iot schema and a set of oversight schemata (to run Business Process Supervision from).
-Also the design would require only one database server (though replicated) per member-class - ie one vm per member-class - (not "per member" as in the IBM paper).
+Also the design would require only one database server (though replicated) per member-class (plus one for the ordering service) - ie one vm per member-class -
+(not "per member" as in the IBM paper).

 All pods would be situated together in the cloud (and probably replicated at a site-level globally).